 Now that you’ve gotten a feel for writing posts, you can view your posts by clicking your site name in the toolbar at top of the screen.
 Now it’s time to get down to the real work.

-All good websites come from a good plan.
-Sounds redundant, but it's true.
 If you want to create a good and solid website, you need a good and solid plan.
-I know it's hard to do, and I know you want to keep poking and playing with this exciting program, but it is time to take a break away from your computer and turn to the old paper and pen.
-That's right, we're going back in time to when people actually wrote things down.
+I know it’s hard to do, and I know you want to keep playing with your new website, but it's time to take a break away from your computer and turn to pen and paper.

-On a piece of notebook paper, or whatever is lying around, describe your site.
+On a piece of paper, describe your site.
 Take five to twenty minutes to come up with a purpose for your site, or better yet, call it your Mission Statement.

 Answer the following questions: